-When a disorder affects the balance between calcium and certain chemicals in the body, calcium can be deposited in other parts of the body such as arteries, kidneys, lungs, and brain.
-Calcium deposits in these parts of the body can cause problems with how these blood vessels and organs work.
+When a disorder affects the balance between calcium and certain chemicals in the body, calcium can be deposited in other parts of the body, such as the arteries, kidneys, lungs, and brain.
+Calcium deposits can cause problems with how these blood vessels and organs work.
 Calcifications can usually be seen on x-rays.
-A common example is calcium depositing in arteries as part of atherosclerosis.
+A common example is calcium depositing in the arteries as part of atherosclerosis.

 Horvai A. Bones, joints, and soft tissue tumors.
 In: Kumar V, Abbas AK, Aster JC, eds.Robbins and Cotran Pathologic Basis of Disease

 Kumar V, Abbas AK, Aster JC.
 Cellular responses to stress and toxic insults: adaptation, injury, and death.
 In: Kumar V, Abbas AK, Fausto N, Aster JC, eds.Robbins and Cotran Pathologic Basis of Disease